Fort Lauderdale Nursing Home Injury Lawyer

 - Rights during discharge or transfer.
 Discharge and transfer rights include the right to appeal any discharge or transfer and have that action delayed pending the outcome of the appeal.
 The resident must receive at least 30 days’ notice of any discharge or transfer and must be properly prepared to ensure a safe transfer takes place.
 The resident must also be given notice of the right to return to the facility after hospitalization or therapeutic leave.

 Recognizing Signs of Nursing Home Negligence, Neglect, Abuse, and Exploitation in Fort Lauderdale

-To recognize the signs of these issues, you first must understand each of these types of negligence.
+To recognize the signs of nursing home abuse you first must understand each of these types of negligence that can occur:

-- Neglect: Nursing homes have the responsibility to ensure that the basic human needs of the resident are met, including the provision of food, water, a bed, sanitary living conditions, and necessary medical care.
-Residents must also be provided with supervision adequate to meet the needs and accomplish the goals of the resident’s care plan.
+- Nursing home neglect: Nursing homes and long-term care facilities have the responsibility to ensure that the basic human needs of the resident are met, including the provision of food, water, a bed, sanitary living conditions, and necessary medical care.
+They must also provide vulnerable nursing home residents with supervision adequate to meet the needs and accomplish the goals of their care plan.
 This includes the prevention of infectious diseases and appropriate assistance for personal and self-care tasks.